isxaker/net_publish/README.md

 Time Elapsed 00:00:00.60
 ```
-Afther executing this command publish to linux works as expected.
+After executing this command publish to Linux works as expected.

 <h2>Final commands:</h2>

-Now it's time to go from the bedinning to the end and publish the application for windows and for linux withot rebuild it.
+Now it's time to go from the beginning to the end and publish the application for Windows and for Linux without rebuilding it.

 1) Remove folders
 ```sh